 Trapping and Removal

-Since groundhog burrows have multiple entrances and exits, traps should only be set by trained professionals.
+Since groundhog burrows have multiple entrances and exits, traps should only be set by trained groundhog professionals like those at Critter Control of Ann Arbor.
 Although woodchucks do not actively attack humans, they may scratch or bite when cornered or threatened, and residents should never attempt to handle the animals.
-Critter Control wildlife experts are trained to safely deal with nuisance groundhogs and fully equipped to handle trapping, removal, and control operations within the confines of the law.
+Critter Control wildlife experts are trained to safely deal with nuisance groundhogs and fully equipped to handle groundhog trapping, removal, and control operations within the confines of the law.